-Section 1374 provides for a tax on built-in gains without regard to when S corporation status was elected, if the corporation acquired an asset with a basis determined by reference to its basis (or the basis of any other property) in the hands of a C corporation.
+Section 1374 provides for a tax on built-in gains recognized during the recognition period and on built-in gains attributable to any asset the corporation acquired with a basis determined by reference to its basis (or the basis of any other property) in the hands of a C corporation.
+See section 1374(d) (8)(A) and (B) for important details and modifications for the latter.